friday/lottie-node/README.md

 This type of solution is risky and can break with the upgrade of any of the peer dependencies, but at least the module is isolated and doesn't add dom-shims to the global scope.
 The [examples](#examples) have their own package.json and yarn lockfile, so in case the peer-dependencies updates and breaks lottie-node, they should still work.

 Lottie's HTML renderer cannot be supported using jsdom.
-The SVG renderer *may* be possible to support by converting SVG to canvas.
+The SVG renderer _may_ be possible to support by converting SVG to canvas.
 See [issue 7](https://github.com/friday/lottie-node/issues/7) if you want to help out (I'm not going to add this).

 ## Caveats and known issues
-* [#8](https://github.com/friday/lottie-node/issues/8) lottie-node is not working with some json files although they work in lottie-web
+- [#8](https://github.com/friday/lottie-node/issues/8) lottie-node is not working with some json files although they work in lottie-web

+## Alternatives

+[puppeteer-lottie](https://github.com/transitive-bullshit/puppeteer-lottie) (I haven't tried it, but since it doesn't use node-canvas it doesn't have the same issues as lottie-node and supports SVG.